 The first step to improving your TTFB score is to upgrade your hosting to premium providers.
 You can check our complete guide on SEO web hosting for a better understanding of choosing the hosting provider.

-The basic criteria while choosing a hosting is to find whether the server capacity is to handle the number of traffic (users) into your website.
+The basic criterion while choosing a hosting is to find whether the server capacity is to handle the number of traffic (users) into your website.

 Imagine you operate an application that involves many users, personalization, and database queries.
 You must choose your hosting carefully in that case to lower your TTFB.

-Our target country is the United states, and our server is hosted in the San Fransisco location.
+Our target country is the United states, and our server is hosted in the San Francisco location.

 We recommend using Cloudways or AWS, or Google Cloud as hosting providers for the same web performance as us.